breakfastquay/rubberband/README.md

  * The Rubber Band Library code.
 This is the code that will normally be used by your applications.
-The headers for this are in the rubberband/ directory, and the source code is in src/.
+The headers for this are in the `rubberband/` directory, and the source code is in `src/`.
    The Rubber Band Library may also depend upon external resampler and FFT code; see section 3a below for details.

  * The Rubber Band command-line tool.
-This is in main/main.cpp.
+This is in `main/main.cpp`.
    This program uses Rubber Band Library and also requires libsndfile (http://www.mega-nerd.com/libsndfile/, licensed under the GNU Lesser General Public License) for audio file loading.

  * A pitch-shifter LADSPA audio effects plugin.
-This is in ladspa/.
+This is in `ladspa/`.
-   It requires the LADSPA SDK header ladspa.h (not included).
+   It requires the LADSPA SDK header `ladspa.h` (not included).

  * A Vamp audio analysis plugin which may be used to inspect the dynamic stretch ratios and other decisions taken by the Rubber Band Library when in use.
-This is in vamp/.
+This is in `vamp/`.
 It requires the Vamp plugin SDK (https://www.vamp-plugins.org/develop.html) (not included).